ZainahAlshehri/Online_Shoppers_Behavior/README.md

   </p>

 ### Overview:
-The main objective revolved around the identification of key metrics which contributes the most towards predicting a shopper's behavior and to suggest prioritized critical recommendations and performance improvements on the same.
+The main objective revolved around the identification of key metrics which contributes the most towards predicting a shopper's behavior and to suggest prioritized critical recommendations and performance improvements .

 ### Business Problem: